infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ...
 ```

-- each component should have it's own folder containing it's logic in a JSX file and it's stylesheet file.
- (If the app is (or becomes) more complex the components can be placed in additional logically separated sub-folders for better readability and organization).
-- use **camelCase** for general folder naming and **PacalCase** for React components, their stylesheet files and their containing folders
+- use **camelCase** for general folder naming and **PascalCase** for React components, their stylesheet files and their containing folders
 - each component type's root folder should have an **index.jsx** file which exports all components, so you can later import them from a single place

 ```